derek-knox/Scrubbing-Speed-JS/README.md

 # Scrubbing-Speed-JS

 ScrubbingSpeed.js is a variable scrubbing speed slider solution for web developers.
+It has no dependencies.

 You can view an interactive sample and accompanying article at http://derekknox.com/articles/scrubbing-speed-js/#example-scrubbing-speed-js.